imandra-ai/cme-mdp/README.md

 The CME Group Market Data Platform (MDP) disseminates market data for CME Group markets.
 The client state is updated in real time with an ordered stream of Incremental Refresh messages.
-This messages are encoded using Simple Binary Encoding (SBE), gathered in packets, and are sent over two redundant UDP
+These messages are encoded using Simple Binary Encoding (SBE), gathered in packets, and are sent over two redundant UDP
-connections: Incremental Refresh A and Incremental Refresh B.  This redundancy is needed to reduc the chance of packet loss in the UDP.
+connections: Incremental Refresh A and Incremental Refresh B. This redundancy is needed to reduce the chance of packet loss in the UDP.

-There is another pair of UDP feeds: Market Recovery A and Market Recovery B.
+Furthermore, there is another pair of UDP feeds: Market Recovery A and Market Recovery B.
 The recovery feeds are used to disseminate market data snapshots of the active books.
-These snapshot messages can be used to recover from a possible loss of an Incremental Refresh packet.
+These snapshot messages can be used to recover from a possible loss of Incremental Refresh packets from both of the incremental channels.

 Generating test cases JSON files using `imandra-analyser`